jfbu/texdimens/texdimens/README.md

 representable using the `pc` unit.
 The units allowing to express `\maxdimen` are: `bp`, (TO BE COMPLETED)

-Perhaps for this reason, TeX does not provide an output facility like what `\the` does for the `pt`.
+Perhaps for these various peculiarities with dimensional units, TeX does not provide an output facility for them similar to what `\the` achieves for the `pt`.

-This is the aim of this package, expandably with the help of the facilities `\dimexpr` and `\numexpr` and in particular their limited ability to temporarily work in increased precision.
-But we will be constrained by the fact that this works only to provide rounded values, not truncated ones.

 ## Macros of this package

+The aim of this package is to address the issue of expressing dimensions (or dimension expressions evaluated by `\dimexpr`) in the various TeX units, to the extent possible.
+This will be done expandably with the help of the facilities `\dimexpr` and `\numexpr` and in particular their limited ability to temporarily work in increased precision.
+But it will be constrained by the fact that this works only to provide rounded values, not truncated ones.

 All macros are expandable.
 At time of writing they may not be f-expandable, but in future final versions will expand fully in two